Intent: Why do we teach what we teach?

 We Achieve this by:

-- 5 Year Plans are created to provide an overview of the curriculum in each subject area, providing clarity over the sequencing across the curriculum.
+Core knowledge and disciplinary concept maps provide an overview of the curriculum in each subject area, providing clarity over the sequencing across the curriculum.

 Equitable